tomheon/diffscuss/README.md

 ### Header Lines

-A header line one '%' followed by at least one '*', followed by a space, followed by a header of the format 'field-name: value'.
+A header line is one '#' followed by at least one '*', followed by a space, followed by a header of the format 'field-name: value'.

-Header lines may also be empty, containing no 'field-name: value', in which case the space after the * is also optional.
+Header lines may also be empty, for spacing purposes, containing no 'field-name: value', in which case the space after the * is also optional.

 A header line must always begin a comment or follow another header line.